Nata (raga)

-Nata (nāṭa) is a rāgam in Carnatic music (musical scale of South Indian classical music), sometimes spelled Nattai.
+Nata (nāṭa), also known as Nattai, is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is a janya rāgam (derived scale) from the 36th melakarta scale Chalanata.
 It is a janya scale, as it does not have all the seven swaras (musical notes) in the descending scale.
-It is a combination of the sampurna raga scale Chalanata and the pentatonic scale Gambhiranata.
 It is an auspicious raga, which is mostly sung in the early part of the concert.

 There is a raaga named Nata in Hindusthani music as well, and another raaga named Shuddha Nat.
 But they are sung rarely, and have no association with the Nattai of Carnatic Music.
+The closest comparable raga to be the Hindustani equivalent of Carnatic Nattai, is the Raga "Jog", which is believed to be a derivative of the Kafi Thaat.

 Structure of Lakshana

-Nata is an ASYMMETRIC rāgam that does not contain gandharam and dhaivatam in the descending scale.
+Nata is an assymmetric rāgam that does not contain gandharam and dhaivatam in the descending scale.
 It is an sampurna-audava rāgam (or owdava rāgam, meaning pentatonic descending scale).
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows: